-- 2 credit hours = 4-6+ hours per week with a summative writing assignment (~5 pages)
+- Two credit hours: Four to six hours or more per week with a summative writing assignment (~five pages)

-- 3 credit hours = 6-8+ hours per week with a summative writing assignment (~7 pages)
+- Three credit hours: Six to eight hours or more per week with a summative writing assignment (~seven pages)

 That’s dependent on the type of work you do and where you do it.
 There are a few more hoops to jump through if you are stationed on URMC campus or if you work with clinical patient data/human subjects.
 Much of the required preparatory work can be navigated by students independently, but some preparations require administrator or PI requests to be submitted on their behalf.
 Below are the salient points to take note of for different research experiences:

-- Students can independently access CITI training and Blackboard/EHS laboratory safety training free of cost.
+- Students can independently access CITI training and EHS laboratory safety training through MyPath free of cost.
 Check to make sure they have completed the correct online modules pertinent to your project.

-- For metrics, emergency contact information, and documentation of compliance with unpaid intern policies, the School of Medicine and Dentistry requests that students have an SMD internship form submitted on their behalf (typically via a department administrator) if they are working without pay--as a volunteer or for course credit--at URMC.
+- For metrics, emergency contact information, and documentation of compliance with unpaid intern policies, the School of Medicine and Dentistry requests that students have an SMD internship form submitted on their behalf (typically via a department administrator) if they are working without pay at URMC.
 This form will provide additional instructions regarding any necessary HIPAA training, Intellectual Property Agreement, or any health/immunization requirements for participation.